spiral/docs/basics/quick-start.md

 }
 ```

 > See how to use currently authenticated user instead of random one down below.
+Use `spiral/toolkit` Stempler extension
+> to create AJAX-native forms in HTML.

 ### Execute
 Check the error format: